 Why we need to celebrate women in nursing and midwifery HE

 Chenery-Morris, Samantha (2025) Why we need to celebrate women in nursing and midwifery HE.
-In: Exploring Women’s Experiences in Higher Education.
+In: Celebrating Women in Higher Education: A Case Study of Nurses and Midwifes.
 Routledge, London, England.
 ISBN 9781003486497

 Full text not available from this repository.